Table of Contents

 Source: Anderson, Creating a Data-Driven Organization: Practical Advice from the Trenches O’Reilly Media, Inc., 2015

 The famous Milgram experiment in 1963 concluded that humans have an authority bias.
-In other words, the experiment concluded that we are very likely to listen to the opinion of an expert and do as they dictate.
+In other words, the experiment concluded that humans are very likely to listen to the opinion of an expert and do as they dictate.
 Today, we call this the “HiPPO” effect.
 HiPPO, or Highest Paid Person’s Opinion, is a term coined by Avinash Kaushik in his book Web Analytics: An Hour a Day.

 I’ve already highlighted that a data-driven culture is an anti-HiPPO culture.
 In fact, a HiPPO culture is the very opposite of a data-driven culture.
 HiPPOs make gut-based decisions without taking into consideration all available data.
 Data-driven culture makes decisions based on data.